 This one is a heavy hitter.
 Volusion is one of the biggest eCommerce platforms out there, rivaling Shopify and BigCommerce.
 It is a juggernaut of eCommerce software and there is a reason why it is so.
 Volusion is immersive.
 There are so many features, you can as well go to the moon with its help.
 Customization options are far and wide and there are enough plugins to satisfy every possible need of presenting the product.

-One of the biggest advantages of Volusion is its extremely user-friendly attitude.
+Volusion's advantage is its extremely user-friendly attitude.
 Volusion support is probably one of the gentlest out there.
-While other platforms provide guides and how-to to a certain degree - Volusion goes deep and offers everything you need to know in order to run an eCommerce Marketplace.
+While other platforms provide guides and how-to to a certain degree - Volusion goes deep and offers everything you need to know to run an eCommerce Marketplace.

 - Customer support via email, phone and instant messaging.